logicalclocks/hops-docs/docs/installation_guide/platforms/cookbooks.rst

 * hopshadoop/hopsworks-chef

-   * This cookbook contains a default recipe for installing HopsWorks.
+   * This cookbook contains a default recipe for installing Hopsworks.

 * hopshadoop/spark-chef